 Druid Cloak manages to infuse a human element into these intricate productions that range from smooth, sub-bass house to percussive downtempo.
 In addition to his tracks, the dirtybird-affiliated Kill Frenzy rounds out the release with a ghettofied remix of “Hearthstone.”
-Have a listen to Druid Cloak‘s Return To The Grove EP below and if you’re in town, come out to the Lyric Theatre tomorrow night, October 4th, for his Los Angeles debut performance (I’ll be there ).
+Have a listen to Druid Cloak‘s Return To The Grove EP below and if you’re in town, come out to the Lyric Theatre tomorrow night, October 4th, for his Los Angeles debut performance (I’ll be there :D).

 It’s time for the weekend – and what better way to kick it off with a special HARD edition of The Dirt, bringing you (15) tracks to pump all the way through.
 We welcome the HARD bossman Destructo to the selection, along with his #2, mister D BELL himself and our very own BONES.
 Some of these you can download (where you see the DL link given), but some you just have to listen and wait because they’re either too good to be FREE or their quite frankily not even out yet.
 All in all, gems abound.
 Dig in, my weekend warriors.